Home » Vegetable » Hubbard squash recipes

 Hubbard squash recipes

-It’s that magical time of the year when all of the varieties of winter squash start showing up at farmer’s markets and grocery stores.
+It’s that time of the year when all of the varieties of winter squash start showing up at farmer’s markets and grocery stores.
 I’ve rounded up my favorite blue Hubbard squash recipes to showcase this beauty.
-These squash will keep for months, so you can enjoy all of the fall dinners that your heart desires.
+Hubbard squash is available from early fall through early to mid-winter, so start looking for them now and discover all the different ways you can enjoy it.

 Many people stumble upon this hard-shelled, grayish blue squash at a market and assume it is ornamental, never imagining that it is not only edible, but delicious.
+Hubbard squash will keep for months, if stored properly, and the flavor intensifies as they sit.

 What is Hubbard squash?